wangguoke/blog/The Performance Testing of JIT feature In PostgreSQL 11.md

 ### How to open the JIT in PostgreSQL 11?
 #### Build with --with-llvm
-PostgreSQL has builtin support to perform JIT compilation using LLVM when PostgreSQL is built with --with-llvm.
+PostgreSQL has built-in support to perform JIT compilation using LLVM when PostgreSQL is built with --with-llvm.
 ```
 ./configure --prefix=/home/postgres/pg11JIT --with-openssl --with-libxml --with-libxslt --with-llvm
 make -j6; make install